crowdsourcing-class/crowdsourcing-class.github.io/final-project-part2.md

 There is so much variety in the kinds of projects you have come up with, which is *awesome*.
 Inevitably, this means you will read through this assignment and the deliverables and start complaining among your group in utter frustration about how terribly these deliverables fit with the project you are planning on building.
 So don't rant amongst yourselves!
 Come meet with us!
 Your project probably fits the structure better than you think it does.
 You must sign up for a individual meeting with us [here](https://docs.google.com/spreadsheets/d/1abxlZeSZjEeOMio91Kj2-8PcPngLxlvp7ppr3ne7r10/edit?usp=sharing).

 You should <b>plan to spend the first 5-7 minutes of your meeting presenting your project.</b> You should start by describing the end goal of your project (e.g. be "sales pitchy"-- what are you doing and why is it worthwhile?), and then walking through the deliverabes and giving a bird's eye view of what you have done, and what remains to do.
-The rest of your meeting, the Prof/TA will ask you questions about the details of your planned schedule and implimentation.
+The rest of your meeting, the Prof/TA will ask you questions about the details of your planned schedule and implementation.
 You should <b>not</b> treat this as an getting-to-know-you meeting.
 You don't need to have a working demo, but you should have a solid handle on how you plan to proceed and be prepared to discuss the project concretely and technically.

 ### Checklist